 We can prevent approximately half of all cancers.
 However, the ability to reduce cancer death rates depends, in part, on more broadly applying evidence-based prevention interventions currently available.
 CPRIT's prevention grant awards make it possible for prevention interventions and services to reach more Texans to decrease the burden of cancer.
 Through its Prevention Program, CPRIT invests in effective community-based interventions so that new technologies and services are made available across the state, with priority given to areas and populations that are underserved.

 Because of proven prevention interventions, early detection, and better treatments, we are seeing steadily declining mortality rates.
-Texas has seen a drop in the death rates from cancer by nine percent between 2010 and 2015 (the latest data available); this translates to nearly 10,707 averted deaths.
+Texas has seen a drop in the death rates from cancer by almost fourteen percent between 2010 and 2018 (the latest data available); this translates to nearly 25,580 averted deaths.
 This is due to the efforts of everyone in the state who is addressing cancer incidence and mortality.

-The maps below offer a "snapshot" of counties reached and major focus areas of currently active CPRIT Prevention projects.
+The maps below offer a "snapshot" of the county of residence of people served and major focus areas of currently active CPRIT Prevention projects.
 Individual projects may offer additional services.

 Resources for Cancer Prevention and Control